Who We Are

 A strengths-based approach ensures motivation and engagement in one’s academic, social, and emotional growth.

-Ongoing opportunities for reflection, feedback, and “thinking about thinking” enable students to understand how they learn, advocating for themselves and their learning.
+Ongoing opportunities for reflection, feedback, and “thinking about thinking” enable learners to understand how they learn, advocating for themselves and their growth.

-Maintaining high expectations requires designing opportunities for students to stretch themselves in challenging and exciting ways.
-All students can experience success with the appropriate supports, strategies and guidance.
+Maintaining high expectations requires designing opportunities for learners to stretch themselves in challenging and exciting ways.
+All learners can experience success with the appropriate supports, strategies and guidance.

 The Nautilus School seeks to ensure equal enrollment and employment opportunity without discrimination on the basis of race, color, religion, national origin or citizenship, sexual orientation, gender identity or expression, age, ability, or marital status, in any of its activities or operations.
 We are committed to providing an inclusive, welcoming environment to each member of our school community.